 ]]>

-Vairagya – Letting Go https://yogaawakeningwithsue.com/vairagya-letting-go/ Wed, 23 Oct 2024 16:06:30 +0000 https://yogaawakeningwithsue.com/?p=2736 Vairagya: Learning to detach and let go through yoga.
-Whether we are seeking mastery in challenging poses, yearning for better relationships, or striving for a more attractive body, through the practice of yoga we learn to release and let go of our desire for certain outcomes and instead focus on the journey itself.
-Establishing […]
+Vairagya – Letting Go https://yogaawakeningwithsue.com/vairagya-letting-go/ Wed, 23 Oct 2024 16:06:30 +0000 https://yogaawakeningwithsue.com/?p=2736 Vairagya: Learning to detach and let go through Yoga Whether we are seeking mastery in challenging poses, yearning for better relationships, or striving for a more attractive body, through the practice of yoga we learn to release and let go of our desire for certain outcomes and instead focus on the journey itself.
+Establishing the […]

 The post Vairagya – Letting Go appeared first on Yoga Awakening With Sue.